-It is important that this course is designed for a full low-level understanding of these protocols and, accordingly, all the mathematics on which they are based.
-That is why the course covers not only zk itself and its application directly but also the basic level of mathematics needed to understand zk and cryptography in general.
+Note that this course is designed for a full low-level understanding of these protocols and, accordingly, all the mathematics on which they are based.
+That is why the course covers not only zk itself and its application directly but also the basic mathematics level needed to understand zk and cryptography in general.

 Speaker: Kyrylo Riabov